potatowire/potatowire.github.io/_posts/2017-09-07-expectations.md

 Put another way: people suck, and that’s okay.

 ----

+*This should have been posted yesterday (Jekyll YAML failure) when I wrote it, so I’m still counting my streak as being intact.
+The length of the post belies the amount of time it took to make words come out of my head.*

 This post is one part in a [series on worry][2].
 Feel free to dip in anywhere or [start at the beginning][3].